joseeden/joeden/docs/Cybersecurity/001-Fundamentals/002-Security-Principles.md

 ### Password Security

 Measures the password's ability to resist guessing and brute-force attacks.
-To learn more, please see [Common Security Policies.](./014-Common-Security-Policies.md#password-policy)
+For more information, please see [Common Security Policies.](./014-Common-Security-Policies.md#password-policy)

 ### Sensitivity